oracle-livelabs/developer/rest-services-for-adb-appDevLive/secure-endpoints/secure-endpoints.md

-# Modern Application Development with Oracle REST Data Services - Securing a REST Endpoint
+# How to build powerful, secure REST APIs for your Oracle Database - Securing a REST Endpoint

 ## Introduction